ss22aba/NEW/README.md

 Contract -- The contract term of the customer (Month-to-Month, One year, Two year)

+PaperlessBilling -- Whether the customer has paperless billing or not (Yes, No)

+Payment Method -- The customer's payment method (Electronic check, mailed check, Bank transfer(automatic), Credit card(automatic))

+MonthlyCharges -- The amount charged to the customer monthly

+TotalCharges -- The total amount charged to the customer

+Churn -- Whether the customer churned or not (Yes or No)

 Implementation:

 Libraries: sklearn, Matplotlib, pandas, seaborn, and NumPy